Showmax/env/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 # env

 `env` is yet another package for parsing various data types from environment variables.
-We decided to write this package as none of the avalaible packages met our needs.
+We decided to write this package as none of the available packages met our needs.
 The closest one was [envconfig](https://github.com/kelseyhightower/envconfig) but it has several drawbacks, for example: